Accounting Certificate Program Details

 Undergraduate Certificate in Professional Accounting

 Students who have previously completed a baccalaureate degree, in any field other than accounting, and wish to pursue professional careers in accounting will enter the undergraduate certificate in professional accounting program.
-Students complete a minimum of thirty-nine credits and may receive credit for up to fifteen hours based on their undergraduate coursework in business and accounting.
+Students complete a minimum of thirty-nine credits and may receive credit for up to eighteen hours based on their undergraduate coursework in business and accounting.
 The certificate program may be completed in one to two years, depending on previous coursework.
-To sit for the CPA examination in Kentucky, total accounting hours must equal 27, total business-related hours 39, and total college hours 150.
+To sit for the CPA exam in Kentucky, total accounting semester hours must total 27, business related semester hours (including the accounting hours) must total 39, and total university semester hours must total 150.

 Program Admission Requirements

 - A bachelor’s degree from an accredited college or university in a discipline other than accounting.

 - Submit $40 application fee (unless Bellarmine University alumni/a)

 - Final official transcript(s) from each college or university attended should be mailed to the Office of Graduate Admission and not be marked “Issued to Student”.